guardian/interactive-scatterplots/README.md

 ## Options

-The `options` object can be used to set the following:
+The `options` object can be used to set a number of options.
+Wherever functions are passed in, they take as their parameter the current data row.

 * `width`
 * `height`